AdaCore/spark2014/docs/ug/gnatprove.rst

 * It is the first time the prover is used on the condition then a file (containing the condition as input to the specified prover) is created in the project's proof directory (see :ref:`Project_Attributes`). |GNATprove|
-  outputs a warning concerning this condition indicating the file that was created.
+  outputs a message concerning this condition indicating the file that was created.
 The created file should be edited by the user in order to prove the condition.